nimrods8/KITCTF-CTF-2022/README.md

 ![Stack Dump](https://github.com/nimrods8/KITCTF-CTF-2022/blob/main/stack1.png)

-Writing these down, if we take the original return address as address 00, we can write the following:
+Writing these down, if we take the original return address as address 00, we get the following:

 ```
 +0x00     Return Address